 Your doctor may order additional tests as needed to diagnose an underlying condition that is contributing to tachycardia and judge the condition of your heart.

-A fast heartbeat may correct itself, and you may be able to slow your heart rate using simple physical movements.
-However, you may need medication or other medical treatment to slow down your heartbeat.
+A fast heart rate may correct itself.
+You also may be able to slow your heart rate using simple physical movements.
+However, medication or other medical treatments may be needed to slow down your heartbeat.

 Ways to slow your heartbeat include:

-Medications.
-If vagal maneuvers don't stop the fast heartbeat, you may need an injection of an anti-arrhythmic medication to restore a normal heart rate.
-An injection of this drug is administered at a hospital.
+- Medications.
+If vagal maneuvers don't stop the fast heartbeat, you may need an injection of an anti-arrhythmic drug to restore a normal heart rate.
+An injection of this drug is given at a hospital.
+Anti-arrhythmic medicine is also available in pill form.

 - Cardioversion.
 In this procedure, a shock is delivered to your heart through paddles, an automated external defibrillator (AED) or patches on your chest.
-The current affects the electrical impulses in your heart and restores a normal rhythm.
-It's generally used when emergency care is needed or when maneuvers and medications aren't effective.
+The current affects the electrical impulses in your heart and restores a normal heartbeat.
+It's generally used when emergency care is needed or when maneuvers and medications don't work.

 Preventing episodes of a fast heart rate